Why Worry About Cholesterol? An Anti Inflammation Diet Can Change Your Life!

 The researchers who first impressed the world with cholesterol-lowering drug studies were careful to point out that the wonderful benefits of their study could be achieved by lowering cholesterol with diet and lifestyle changes.

 There is no money to be made in advising people to eat better.
 Drugs are far more profitable.
-However, cholesterol-lowering drugs bring along undesirable side effects that could be far worse than the benefits they apparently offer.

 If you take Statin drugs, are you also paying attention to your diet?